liu-qingzhen/Synthetic-Insulator-Generalization-Framework/README.md

 # Synthetic-Insulator-Generalization-Framework
-# 🔌 Insulator Defect Detection under Domain Shift
+# 🔌 Addressing Domain Shift in Insulator Defect Data: A Generalization Framework for Cross-Domain Detection of Broken and Self-Blast Insulator Defect

-This repository contains the implementation of our paper:
 ---

 ## 🚀 Overview